 - Any type of heparin injections, such as enoxaparin (Lovenox), dalteparin (Fragmin), or tinzaparin (Innohep)

 Note that many cold, flu, fever, and headache remedies contain aspirin or ibuprofen.
 Ask your pharmacist if you aren't sure what's in the medicines you take.

+Other drugs and supplements could cause problems.
 Check with your doctor, nurse, or pharmacist about any other medicines, herbs, and supplements you are taking, and ask if alcohol can cause problems with this medicine.

 Interactions with foods